-27. (1) This section applies where the proper officer has reasonable grounds for believing that a person (P), a ship, an aircraft or a thing (whether or not on board a ship or aircraft) at a port or aerodrome presents or could present a risk of spreading infection or contamination.

-(2) Subject to subsection (3), the proper officer may request information about P or the ship, aircraft or thing from any person who the proper officer has reasonable grounds for believing has or might have such information as the officer may require for the purposes of-

-(a) assessing the level of the risk presented by P, the ship, the aircraft or the thing; or

-(b) removing or reducing the risk presented by P, the ship, the aircraft or the thing.
+- 27.7 (1) This section applies where the proper officer has reasonable grounds for believing that a person (P), a ship, an aircraft or a thing (whether or not on board a ship or aircraft) at a port or aerodrome presents or could present a risk of spreading infection or contamination. - (2) Subject to subsection (3), the proper officer may request information about P or the ship, aircraft or thing from any person who the proper officer has reasonable grounds for believing has or might have such information as the officer may require for the purposes of- - (a) assessing the level of the risk presented by P, the ship, the aircraft or the thing; or - (b) removing or reducing the risk presented by P, the ship, the aircraft or the thing.

-(3) The proper officer may not request information about P under subsection (2) from another person where P is willing and able to provide the information requested.

-(4) The information about P that the proper officer may request under subsection (2) includes-

-- (a) P's name and address;

-- (b) P's medical condition;

-- (c) P's travel history; and

-- (d) the circumstances giving rise to the risk or possible risk of P spreading infection or contamination.

-(5) The information about a ship or aircraft that the proper officer may request under subsection (2) includes-

-- (a) where it came from; and - (b) the circumstances giving rise to the risk or possible risk of the ship or aircraft spreading infection or contamination.

-(6) The information about a thing that the proper officer may request under subsection (2) includes-

-- (a) what it is;

-- (b) what it is made of;

-- (c) what it is for;

-- (d) where it came from; and

-- (e) the circumstances giving rise to the risk or possible risk of the thing spreading infection or contamination.

-(7) A person to whom a request is addressed under subsection (2) must provide the information requested to the proper officer insofar as it is known to that person.

-(8) A person who fails to comply with subsection (8) without reasonable excuse commits an offence.
-Penalty: A fine of $\pounds 5,000$.
+7 Section 27(8) rectified by correction order published as Gazette Notice No. 18 of 3 February 2020

+- (3) The proper officer may not request information about P under subsection (2) from another person where P is willing and able to provide the information requested. - (4) The information about P that the proper officer may request under subsection (2) includes- - (a) P's name and address; - (b) P's medical condition; - (c) P's travel history; and - (d) the circumstances giving rise to the risk or possible risk of P spreading infection or contamination. - (5) The information about a ship or aircraft that the proper officer may request under subsection (2) includes- - (a) where it came from; and - (b) the circumstances giving rise to the risk or possible risk of the ship or aircraft spreading infection or contamination. - (6) The information about a thing that the proper officer may request under subsection (2) includes- - (a) what it is; - (b) what it is made of; - (c) what it is for; - (d) where it came from; and - (e) the circumstances giving rise to the risk or possible risk of the thing spreading infection or contamination. - (7) A person to whom a request is addressed under subsection (2) must provide the information requested to the proper officer insofar as it is known to that person. - (8) A person who fails to comply with subsection (7) without reasonable excuse commits an offence.